 2380 Portola Drive, Santa Cruz

 Updates to the circulation and reference desks, plus other enhancements to the existing branch.
-In addition a new library annex to serve families and youth in the Live Oak area is being planned is planned, at a location to be determined.
+In addition a new library annex to serve families and youth in the Live Oak area is being planned is planned for the Simpkins Swim and Community Center.